JetBrains/amper/docs/FAQ.md

 We aim to support most of the Kotlin and Kotlin Multiplatform use cases out of the box, and offer a reasonable level of extensibility.

-Amper is also offered as a Gradle plugin with the full interoperability with Gradle.
+In addition to the standalone version, Amper is offered as a Gradle plugin.
-It's possible to use existing Gradle plugins and write custom tasks using Gradle.
+Gradle-based Amper offers the full interoperability with Gradle, allows using Gradle plugins and write custom tasks.